-In Colorado, the word draught is always a hot topic.
+In Colorado, the word drought is always a hot topic.
 Conserving water is a huge part of life in Colorado.
 With the hot summer days, it can take a lot of water to keep your lawn lush and green.
 What’s the best way to have a beautiful yard and conserve water?
-Xeriscaping!
+Xeriscape landscaping!

 How Xeriscaping Conserves Water

 Conservation of water is the main component when thinking about xeriscaping.

 In Colorado, green grass requires so much water.
 In order to keep your lawn lush, you’ll need to water it in the morning and evening for twenty minutes, sometimes moving the sprinkler around.
 It’s a lot of work and a lot of hassle.
 You may not even end up with green grass; it could be patchy and brown or you could get crab grass.
 Them, to go along with all that hard work, you’ll also receive a hefty water bill each month.

 Xeriscaping reduces all that headache.
 How?
 Xeriscape landscaping reduces or eliminates the need for grass.
 The biggest impact xeriscaping makes is by eliminating irrigated grass.
 Whether you are designing a new yard or renovating an existing yard to install grass only in the area that can be useable—such as a place for the kids to kick the ball around or a small area for your pets.
 This means a smaller area to water, no more moving a sprinkler, no more patchy grass, and no more giant water bill.

 Xeriscaping doesn’t eliminate all your watering needs.
 Some plants will need water, but it will be significantly less water.
 A great way to conserve water is to harvesting rain water.
 This can be done by using a barrel or other water harvesting containers.
 Then use the stored water from the rain to water your plants instead of the water from the hose.